agylia/public-api/README.md

 You can find your API key in the Agylia Administration Portal by logging in, and then clicking _Settings_ -> _General_.

 ### Request Style
-#### REST and RPC
 All APIs support an informal RPC style.
-Many of the APIs also support REST semantics, with a view to making all APIs supporting both styles as the API platform develops.

 Our informal RPC style is to `POST` a message to a named URL, where the payload contains the message data e.g.

 ```
 POST /GetUser HTTP/1.1